Alphaopen/alphalogic_api/docs/index.rst

 | Corresponds to a state that indicates what has happened with the system object

 | :ref:`command_link`
-| Corresponds to a state that indicates what has happened with the system object
+| A simple operation a system object can perform.

 Example Usage